-Roundup registration forms will be available about March 15th, along with the registration form for vendors/exhibitors and applications for Roundup Program advertising.
+Roundup registration forms will be available on this website about March 1st, along with the registration form for vendors/exhibitors and applications for Roundup Program advertising.

 The Roundup printed program will be mailed with the June WWHA Journal.

 NOTICE: At this point no one knows what the situation will then be with COVID.
 Any "precautions" announcements will be made at such point as are necessary.